Decentralized-ID/decentralized-id.github.io/self-sovereign/evolution-of-ssi.md

-# The Evolution of Self Sovereign Identity
+# The Evolution of Self Sovereign Identity (Draft Seeking Feedback)

+;TLDR A start at examining leading thought around SSI since 2016, and presenting the idea of "modularizing" essential components of SSI documentation.

 Christopher Allen's seminal work, [The Path to Self Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md) continues to be an important and influential document for the Self Sovereign Identity community and movement.
 Rightly so, Allen does a superb job of outlining where digital identity has come from and where its going.
 However, Christopher intended for the [Principles of SSI]([Principles of Self Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/self-sovereign-identity-principles.md)), gathered from the leading thought on digital identity, to be the start of a conversation.

-In order to stimulate the discussion, I've been going through /WebOfTrustInfo/self-sovereign-identity, and adding my own thoughts.
-So what I'd like to do is gather up some of the best thought on SSI since Christopher's 2016 post, and figure out which parts of it should be fleshed out in an organized and thoughtful mannar.
+In order to stimulate the discussion, I've been going through a [fork of /WebOfTrustInfo/self-sovereign-identity](https://github.com/infominer33/self-sovereign-identity) and organizing some thoughts on SSI since Christopher's 2016 post.
+There are a few different ways to approach and describe SSI.
+What I aim to do is come up with a list of different "SSI Cases" to modularize the treatment of the subject.
+This will allow each to contribute in the way that makes most sense for themselves, rather than trying to discuss SSI as a whole in a single whitepaper.

 That October, [Joe Andrieu](https://github.com/jandrieu) submitted [A Technology‐Free Definition of Self‐Sovereign Identity](https://github.com/jandrieu/rebooting-the-web-of-trust-fall2016/raw/master/topics-and-advance-readings/a-technology-free-definition-of-self-sovereign-identity.pdf) to the third Rebooting the Web of Trust Design Workshop.
 Within it, he describes the Characteristics of SSI: **Control**, **Acceptance**, and **Zero Cost**.